-Check fifth wheel (lower).
+- Check fifth wheel (lower).

-- Securely mounted to frame. - No missing or damaged parts. - Enough grease. - No visible space between upper and lower fifth wheel. - Locking jaws around the shank, not the head of kingpin. - Release arm properly seated and safety latch/lock engaged.
+- o Securely mounted to frame.

+- o No missing or damaged parts.

+- o Enough grease.

+- No visible space between upper and lower fifth wheel.

+- Locking jaws around the shank, not the head of kingpin.

+- Release arm properly seated and safety latch/lock engaged.

-Check fifth wheel (upper).
+- Check fifth wheel (upper).

-- Glide plate securely mounted to trailer frame. - Kingpin not damaged.
+- o Glide plate securely mounted to trailer frame.

+- o Kingpin not damaged.

-Air and electric lines to trailer.
+- Air and electric lines to trailer.

-- Electrical cord firmly plugged in and secured. - Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns. - All lines free from damage.
+- o Electrical cord firmly plugged in and secured.

+- Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns.

+- o All lines free from damage.

-Sliding fifth wheel.
+- Sliding fifth wheel.

-- > Slide not damaged or parts missing.
+- o Slide not damaged or parts missing.

-- Properly greased.
+- o Properly greased.

-- All locking pins present and locked in place.
+- o All locking pins present and locked in place.

-- \succ If air powered, no air leaks.
+- o If air powered, no air leaks.

 - Check that fifth wheel is not so far forward that the tractor frame will hit landing gear, or cab will hit the trailer, during turns.